Jan Schöppner

-Jan Schöppner (born 12 June 1999) is a German professional footballer who plays as a midfielder for 1.
+Jan Schöppner (born 12 June 1999) is a German professional footballer who plays as a central midfielder for 1.
 FC Heidenheim.

 Career

 Schöppner joined 2.
 Bundesliga club 1.
 FC Heidenheim in August 2020 from SC Verl.
 He made his professional debut for Heidenheim in the first round of the 2020–21 DFB-Pokal on 13 September 2020, starting against 3.
 Liga side Wehen Wiesbaden before being substituted out in the 57th minute for Jonas Föhrenbach.
 The away match finished as a 1–0 loss.
+On 7 November 2024, Schöppner scored in a 0-2 victory over Hearts in a UEFA Conference League league stage match.